uaz-d4g/phase0/6_azure_ai2/AI-900_PA_question_pool.md

 ---

+**Path:** TBD

+**Type:** PA

-**Question:** You train a regression model by using automated machine learning (automated ML) in the Azure Machine Learning studio.
+**Stem:** You train a regression model by using automated machine learning (automated ML) in the Azure Machine Learning studio.
 You review the best model summary.
 You need to publish the model for others to use from the internet.
 What should you do next?

+**Answer Choices:**

 - [ ] Create a compute cluster.
 - [x] Deploy the model to an endpoint.